 The April 2017 memo calls on agencies to “create a lean, accountable, more efficient government” by scrutinizing processes, eliminating redundant programs and reducing the federal workforce.
 The directive has led many agency leaders to wonder how they’re going to achieve their missions with diminished assets.

-Join us on Thursday, June 15th at 2pm ET to learn how feds can meet this directive and deliver on their missions by eliminating paper, automating processes, and offering self-service options.
+Join us for an on-demand training to learn how feds can meet this directive and deliver on their missions by eliminating paper, automating processes, and offering self-service options.

 Specifically you’ll learn: